tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 We will build upon the following template for the next examples:

-[^1]: While `DrawRectShader()` can be handy in some situations, in many practical scenarios you will have to end up reaching for `DrawTrianglesShader()` anyway, so I'm of the opinion that you should just spare yourself the cognitive overhead and simply ignore the function.
-If you really must know, its biggest restriction is probably that all source images must match the explicit dimensions passed as the first arguments.
+[^1]: While `DrawRectShader()` can be handy in some situations, in many practical scenarios you will have to end up reaching for `DrawTrianglesShader()` anyway, so I'm of the opinion that you should spare yourself the cognitive overhead and simply ignore the function.
+If you really must know about the restrictions, all source images must have the same dimensions as the target area and any scaling must be handled through `GeoM`.
+In my opinion, the combined use of `GeoM` with shaders can make texture sizes, sampling/interpolations and so on more surprising and confusing than operating directly with vertices.

 ```Golang
 package main